Enhanced Muscle and Fat Segmentation for CT-Based Body Composition Analysis: A Comparative Study: Materials and Methods

 This study utilized deidentified data that is publicly available, thereby obviating the need for IRB approval.
 The dataset employed, known as the Sparsely Annotated Region and Organ Segmentation (SAROS) \cite{doi:10.25737/SZ96-ZG60, doi:10.1007/s10278-013-9622-7}, comprised of 900 CT series from 882 patients, evenly divided between 450 women and 450 men.
 These series were randomly selected from various TCIA \cite{doi:10.1007/s10278-013-9622-7} collections.

 The dataset contains CT volumes of 5mm slice thickness, with annotations provided in NIfTI format.
 These annotations covers 13 semantic body regions across 6 distinct body parts.
 The initial generation of annotations was carried out using body composition analysis tools developed by Koitka et al. \cite{DBLP:journals/corr/abs-2002-10776}, and subsequently reviewed and corrected by medical residents and students on every fifth axial slice, as illustrated in Fig. \ref{fig:saros-case-000}.
 Slices that were not reviewed were marked with an `ignore' label of value 255.
-This retrospective study concentrated on three types of soft tissues from this dataset: subcutaneous fat, visceral fat, and muscle.
-However, the dataset only includes ground truth segmentation labels for subcutaneous fat and muscle.
+In this retrospective study, we focused our analysis on three types of soft tissues: subcutaneous fat, visceral fat, and muscle.
+The SAROS dataset includes annotations for 13 semantic body regions and 6 body parts.
+However, ground truth segmentation labels within this dataset are only available for subcutaneous fat and muscle.
+Consequently, our analysis was limited to utilizing only the subcutaneous fat and muscle labels, with all other labels disregarded.